 Cases of biotin deficiency in dogs and other pets can be controlled through dietary and non-dietary methods.

-- Food supplements – There are specifically designed food supplements that can be given to the dogs to prevent control of the cases of biotin deficiency.
-These supplements supply the requisite nutrients for the transport of biotin
+- Food supplements – There are specifically designed food supplements that can be given to dogs to prevent control of the cases of biotin deficiency.
+These supplements supply the required nutrients for the transport of biotin

 - Intravenous injection of biotin – This approach involves direct infusion of the coenzyme complex to boost its concentrations within the body.